UFC 226: Miocic vs. Cormier Fight Card, TV Info, Predictions and More

 Michael Chiesa and Anthony Pettis will both be looking for a little redemption at UFC 226.

-The two were supposed to meet at UFC 223, but Chiesa suffered an injury in the aftermath of the Conor McGregor bus incident and here we are.
+The two were supposed to meet at UFC 223, but Chiesa suffered an injury in the aftermath of the Conor McGregor bus incident, and here we are.

 Chiesa is looking to recover from a humbling loss at the hands of Kevin Lee.
-After heated build up to the fight Chiesa lasted just 4:37 before being choked out by the Motown Phenom.
-Previous to that he was on a nice little three fight win streak with wins over Jim Miller and Beneil Dariush.
+After a heated buildup to the fight, Chiesa lasted just 4 minutes, 37 seconds before being choked out by the Motown Phenom.
+Previous to that, he was on a nice little three-fight win streak that included victories over Jim Miller and Beneil Dariush.

 Pettis is also coming off a loss.
-The former lightweight champion was retired by a rib injury in the third round of a fight against Dustin Poirier to bring Pettis' record to 2-5 in his last seven fights.
+The former lightweight champion was retired by a rib injury in the third round of a fight against Dustin Poirier, leaving his record at 2-5 in his past seven contests.

-Despite the recent struggles, Chiesa is still going into the bout with a healthy amount of respect for Showime.
+Despite the recent struggles, Chiesa is going into the bout with a healthy amount of respect for Showtime.

-“I’m fueled by winning the title, and I’m facing a former world champion on Saturday," Chiesa said, per Adam Hill of the Las Vegas Review Journal.
-"He’s still so dangerous.
-He’s a vaunted striker with a good guard.
-That’s a tough matchup for me, but that’s what I want.
-I like the challenges he presents, but I think I’ll be too much for him.”
+"I'm fueled by winning the title, and I'm facing a former world champion on Saturday," Chiesa said, per Adam Hill of the Las Vegas Review-Journal.
+"He's still so dangerous.
+He's a vaunted striker with a good guard.
+That's a tough matchup for me, but that's what I want.
+I like the challenges he presents, but I think I'll be too much for him.”

 That's a good attitude for Chiesa to have.
 Pettis is still capable of unfurling fight-ending strikes at a moment's notice, but Chiesa's skill set presents problems for his opponent.

 Pettis has struggled with fighters who are willing to put the pressure on him and force him to fight off the back foot or against the fence.
 Chiesa is a big lightweight who is going to look to do exactly that.
-Maverick missed weight by 1.5 pounds on Friday and loves to fight a grinding style of fight that can and will frustrate Pettis.
+Maverick missed weight by 1.5 pounds Friday and loves to fight a grinding style of fight that can and will frustrate his opponent.

-Unless Showtime has all of a sudden improved against that type of strategy from his opponent, this is going to be a tricky out for him.
-Instead, we could see about in which Chiesa neutralizes his opponent for three rounds in taking a decision.
+Unless Showtime has all of a sudden improved against that type of strategy, this is going to be a tricky out for him.
+Instead, we could see Chiesa neutralize his opponent for three rounds before taking a decision.

-Prediction: Chiesa via unanimous decision
+Prediction: Chiesa via unanimous decision.

 Adesanya Beats Tavares in Decision